 We guide you to go beyond theory, through regular practical applications of the Acorn model in your local setting.

-The primary training calls of the series are held on Thursdays beginning in September.
-Each call is 1.5 hours.
-Choose to join either the 11am PT or 5pm PT cohorts.
+The primary training calls of the series are held on Mondays beginning in October.
+Each call starts at 11am PT and runs 1.5 hours.
 Calls are held on the following dates: